alcorpas10/MsPacManRL/README.md

   * Params: model file's name, port.
 * LoadMsPacManLongState: class that loads and runs the not edible model and the edible model with long state.
   * Params: model file's name, port.

+### Evaluation
+#### Java
+* Evaluate: class that evalutes the model following the settings of *config.properties*.
+#### Python
+* LoadMsPacManEvaluate: class that evaluates the general model.
+  * Params: model file's name, port.
+* LoadMsPacManEvaluateFSM: class that evaluates the fsm.
+It has to be run two times.
+One for an edible model with long state and one for a not edible model.
+  * Params: model file's name, number of different type of ghosts, number of episodes, port.